bbauska/ibm-intermediate-web-dev/README.md

 The first step of creating a website using WordPress is selecting a domain name.
 Your domain name is the permanent Internet address for your WordPress website and plays a crucial role in branding, so give it some thought.
-After you\'ve found the perfect domain name, get that registered with a domain name registrar.
+After you&apos;ve found the perfect domain name, get that registered with a domain name registrar.
 Some popular registrars include GoDaddy and Google Domains.